How To Set Up The SEO Framework Plugin

 The SEO Framework's Settings page is one long page of options divided up into the following sections and sub-sections.
 For simplicity, I have pasted screenshots of the settings I usually set up with explanations where required.

 These settings are relevant if you have some posts, pages or archive pages that you want to exclude from the on-site search results.
 If you do not, then leave these unset.
-As my site does not have thousands of pages I am going for alteration in the database in both cases.
-I often exclude certain pages from on-site search results so for ne this setting is necessary.
+As my site does not have thousands of pages I am going for query alteration in the database in both cases.
+I often exclude certain pages from on-site search results so for me this setting is necessary.

 On the canonical settings it is good advice to check all three link relationship options.
 All this means is that when a page spills over into more than one page - such as is often the case with archive pages, or if a page has a lot of query string stuff added to the end of it for some reason, search engines won't try to index all the variations of the original page arising from those events.